Getting Around Athens – Transportation Guide

 How do I get from Athens Airport to the Ferry Port?

 • Car Service: Welcome Pickups is similarly priced to a taxi, but their drivers will monitor your flight and meet you at the arrivals gate, and all rides are pre-booked and pre-paid.
 They have larger vehicles to accomodate groups of more than four, and child car-seats are available by request.
-Welcome Pickups is the easiest way to get from the Athens Airport to Piraeus or Rafina ferry ports.
+Welcome Pickups is an easy way to get from the Athens Airport to Piraeus or Rafina ferry ports.

 • Bus to Piraeus Port: The X96 bus goes directly from Athens International Airport to Piraeus ferry port.
 It takes 45 to 90 minutes depending on the time of day and traffic.
 It costs €6.
 Buses run every 15 to 30 minutes, 24 hours per day.
 Walk out the doors on the Arrivals floor and turn right.
 Buy tickets from the kiosk beside the buses before getting on board.
-(Airport-Piraeus Bus Timetable) Read more about getting from the Athens Airport to Piraeus on our Piraeus Ferry Port Guide.
+(Airport-Piraeus Bus Timetable)

 • Train to Piraeus Port: The Suburban Railway train departs the airport once an hour for Piraeus from 6:09am until 10:09pm.
 The suburban train at the airport uses the same station as the metro train, a 10-15 minute walk from the arrival gate, but is located on the other side of the platform from the Metro.
 (Airport-Piraeus Train Timetable)